hesh25/FYP_PAM/README.md

 Project Overview

-This repository contains the source code, documentation, and resources for the final year project (FYP) thesis titled "Reducing Security Risks with Privileged Access Management: Real-Time Authentication and User Behavior Analysis using ML" by Heshan Rajith (CB011557).
+This repository contains the source code, documentation, and resources for the final year project (FYP) thesis titled "Reducing Security Risks with Privileged Access Management: Real-Time Authentication and User Behavior Analysis using ML" by Heshan Rajith.
 The project was submitted to the Computing School at Staffordshire University in partial fulfillment of the requirements for the Degree of Bachelor of Science in Cyber Security (Hons), supervised by Ms. Ama Jayaweera, in August 2025, Colombo.

 Description